11 June 2020

 Construction sites operating during the COVID-19 pandemic need to protect their workforce and minimise the risk of spread of infection

-The Construction Leadership Council has published new Site Operating Procedures to help the sector safely and responsibly manage construction sites during the coronavirus pandemic.
+The Construction Leadership Council has published Site Operating Procedures to help the sector safely and responsibly manage construction sites during the coronavirus pandemic.

 These are intended to introduce consistent measures on sites of all sizes in line with the government’s recommendations on social distancing.